ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``10``

 The maximum limit for Twisted Reactor thread pool size.
-This is common multi-purpose thread pool used by various Scrapy components.
+This is common multi-purpose thread pool used by various Frapy components.
 Threaded DNS Resolver, BlockingFeedStorage, S3FilesStore just to name a few.
 Increase this value if you're experiencing problems with insufficient blocking IO.